Troopers Drum and Bugle Corps: The Drum Corps International era

 In 1971, at the urging of Jim Jones and Cavaliers founder Don Warren, the Blue Stars, Cavaliers, Madison Scouts, Santa Clara Vanguard, and the Troopers formed the Midwest Combine.
 This action was taken in reaction to the rigid, inflexible rules of the American Legion and VFW (the primary rule makers and sponsors of both corps and shows) and the low or nonexistent performance fees paid for appearing in the various competitions.
 The corps felt that not only were they having their creative potential as artistic performing groups stifled, but they were being financially starved.
 (A similar group of Eastern corps, the United Organization of Junior Corps, known as the "Alliance", was formed by the 27th Lancers, Garfield Cadets, Boston Crusaders, Blessed Sacrament Golden Knights, and Blue Rock.)
 The Combine members felt that the corps should be making their own rules, operating their own competitions and championships, and keeping the bulk of the profit that shows earned.
 For the 1971 season, the group of corps stuck together, offering show promoters the five corps as a package.

 In 1972, the Troopers, along with the nine other corps from the Midwest Combine and the Alliance, plus the Anaheim Kingsmen, Argonne Rebels, and De La Salle Oaklands became the founding members of Drum Corps International, which remains as the current sanctioning body for junior corps in North America.
 At the first DCI World Championships in Whitewater, Wisconsin, the Troopers finished in sixth place.
 For DCI's first four years, Troopers were an annual finalists.
 Jim Jones retired as the Troopers' director in 1987.

 In 2005, the DCI Board of Directors suspended the Troopers from competition for non-compliance with membership rules.
 The corps was inactive for the 2006 season, while they reorganized.
-On October 3, 2006, the Troopers were reinstated as a DCI Division I corps.
+On October 3, 2006, the Troopers were reinstated as a Division I corps.
 The Troopers returned to competition for the 2007 season.

-In 2021, corps director Kristy Jackson stepped down after facing allegations of gross negligence.
+In 2021, corps director Kristy Jackson stepped down after facing allegations of gross negligence, which included allegations of improperly handling a sexual assault in 2016 of a color guard member.
 Michael Gough replaced her in January of the same year.
+Following the conclusion of the 2023 season, Michael Gough stepped into the role of executive director, and Mary Duerkop, the former brass caption head, became corps director.